juanse77/plain-text-total-editor/README.md

 ## Contact:

-For any questions or support, please contact [juanseraar@outlook.es](mailto:juanseraar@outlook.es).
+For any questions or support, please contact [administration@plain-text-total-editor.com](mailto:administration@plain-text-total-editor.com).

 ## Privacy Policy:

-You can check the privacy policy in [Plain-Text-Total-Editor Pivacy Policy](https://juanse77.github.io/plain-text-total-editor/privacy-policy.html)
+You can check the privacy policy in [Plain-Text-Total-Editor Pivacy Policy](https://plain-text-total-editor.com/privacy-policy.html)

 ## Donate:
 If you like the app, please [support us with a coffee](https://buymeacoffee.com/total.plain.text.editor) ;D